James Aloysius Hickey: Death

 Hickey died at the Jeanne Jugan Home of the Little Sisters of the Poor in Washington, D.C., at age 84.
-Following a funeral mass at the National Shrine of the Immaculate Conception, he was buried in St. Francis Chapel at St. Matthew's Cathedral.
+Following a funeral Mass at the National Shrine of the Immaculate Conception, he was buried in St. Francis Chapel at St. Matthew's Cathedral.
 When asked by The Washington Post in 1989 what he would like people to say about him after his death, Hickey replied, "First, I'd like them to say that he was always loyal to his Church.
 Second, that he was a friend to Catholic education.
-And third, if they don't want to say the first two, at least I hope they would chisel on the stone, 'He served the poor.'"According to a 2020 Vatican report, Hickey failed to act on credible accusations of sexual abuse against then-Cardinal Theodore McCarrick and continued to offer his support and endorsement to McCarrick.
+And third, if they don't want to say the first two, at least I hope they would chisel on the stone, 'He served the poor.'"